ManyuDhyani/Hashstrix/README.md

 ![](static/img/images/footer.png)

 Here are some page to show that the site has mobile responsive pages.
-The page below are blog, article and profile page.
+The pages below are blog, article and profile page respectively.

 ![](static/img/images/main%20menu.jpg)